 CAUTION: DHEA is available without a prescription in the United States and a few other countries, but like other hormone therapies, I always recommend only using DHEA under the guidance of a practitioner, to find the right dosage for you.
 There can be side effects with taking too much DHEA, so DHEA levels should be tested prior to starting supplementation, and then monitored.

+DHEA can also be applied topically, which can be especially helpful for women experiencing vaginal dryness and vaginal discomfort.
+Practitioners have used vaginally-applied DHEA to address symptoms typically related to menopause, such as vaginal dryness, vaginal tissue integrity, and pain during intercourse – as well as to address libido concerns.
 In 2016, the U.S. Food and Drug Administration (FDA) approved a product named Intrarosa®, which contains the active ingredient prasterone (DHEA).
 This product was approved to treat women having moderate to severe pain during intercourse.
 The research supporting DHEA and the approval of Intrarosa® also showed many promising benefits relating to reduced vaginal dryness and irritation, strengthened vaginal musculature, and increased libido.

 To date, vaginally-applied DHEA is still only available through prescription, either as Intrarosa® or an off-label customized prescription.
-However, there is an over-the-counter topical cream for the vulva that has been out on the market for over a year now, developed by a longtime gynecologist, obstetrician, and women’s hormone expert named Dr. Anna Cabeca.
-Her product, Julva®, is a cream that contains DHEA and other natural, soothing ingredients (Alpine Rose stem cells, coconut oil, vitamin E, emu oil and shea butter).
+However, there is an over-the-counter topical cream for the vulva that has been out on the market for a few years now, developed by a longtime gynecologist, obstetrician, and women’s hormone expert named Dr. Anna Cabeca.
+Her product, Julva®, is a cream that contains DHEA and other natural, soothing ingredients (Alpine Rose stem cells, coconut oil, vitamin E, emu oil, and shea butter).
 Many women have seen it dramatically improve their vaginal dryness and irritation, as well as their libido.
+If you’re interested in trying her cream, I’m excited to announce that she has a special offer available to our community.
+You can try seven nights of Julva® for free – just pay a small fee to cover shipping costs.

-9. Finally, for a healthy libido, decompress and do something to help you get in the mood.
+10. Finally, for a healthy libido, decompress and do something to help you get in the mood.
 We’re all running around with too much to do and too many daily stressors.
 It is important to take some time each day to decompress, unplug (yes, really!), and pamper oneself.

 I like using essential oils and taking a nice warm Epsom salt bath at the end of my day (after reading my baby a bedtime book, of course!).
 Then I like to do some reading of my own…